-Adverse sustainability impact indicator Metric Impact [years n to n-1] and explanation - Explanation Actions taken, actions planned, and targets set for the next reference period Monitoring We are also able to monitor key emissions statistics (e.g. emissions intensity, Scope 1-3 emissions) on a 'look-through' basis for portfolio metrics and external managers (in the case of emissions intensity), with the aim of engaging to gradually improve these over time.
-Biodiversity 7.
-Activities negatively affecting biodiversity-sensitive areas Share of investments in investee companies with sites/operations located in or near to biodiversity-sensitive areas where activities of those investee companies negatively affect those areas 1.65% In our 3-5 year Action Plan published in our 2021 Stewardship Report, we have publicly committed to develop an approach to understanding the biodiversity risks embedded in our investments.
+7. Activities negatively affecting biodiversitysensitive areas

+Share of investments in investee companies with sites/operations located in or near to biodiversitysensitive areas where activities of those investee companies negatively affect those areas

+In our 3-5 year Action Plan published in our 2021 Stewardship Report, we have publicly committed to develop an approach to understanding the biodiversity risks embedded in our investments.
 Aspects of this topic (deforestation, resource use) have been raised in 3 engagements with companies during 2022.
 Biodiversity also represents one of the topics of planned firm-wide sustainability training.

-Water 8.
-Emissions to water Tonnes of emissions to water generated by investee companies per million EUR invested, expressed as a weighted average 0 Thematic investment represents the main equity investment capability at Fulcrum.
-Companies providing solutions in the areas of water and waste management represent one of the investment themes of our climate change and market-neutral equity strategies.
+Adverse sustainability impact indicator Metric Impact [year n] Impact [year n-1] Explanation Actions taken, actions planned and targets set for the next reference period Water 8.
+Emi issions to water Tonnes of emissions to water generated by investee companies per million EUR invested, expressed as a weighted average 0 The Fund applies a thematic investment process to the climate- screened investment universe.
+Companies providing solutions in the areas of water and waste management represent one of the 32 investment themes of the Fund.
 Waste 9.
-Hazardous waste ratio Tonnes of hazardous waste generated by investee companies per million EUR invested, expressed as a weighted average 0 Social and Employee, Respect for Human Rights, Anti-Corruption and Anti-Bribery Matters 10.
-Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 0.08% The voting recommendations we receive from our proxy advisor include a third-party 'GC Score' from ESG data provider Arabesque which is based off the four areas of the UN Global Compact Principle (Human Rights, Labour, Environment, and Anti-Corruption), and they inform our voting decisions.
-The updated policy from Glass Lewis, in force as of 2023, recommends a "vote against the chair of the board in instances where companies who are not signatories or participants in the United Nations Global Compact ("UNGC") or that have not adopted a human rights policy that is aligned with the standards set forth by the International Labour Organization ("ILO") or the Universal Declaration on Human Rights ("UDHR")."
-Going forward, we will explore the suitability of our PAI scores (including OECD and UNGC guidelines) as a basis for negative
+Haz zardous waste ratio Tonnes of hazardous waste generated by investee companies per million EUR invested, expressed as a weighted average 0 Social and Employee, Respect for Human Rights, Anti-Corruption and Anti-Bribery Matters Con and Eco and Guid lations of UN Global mpact principles I Organisation for commic Cooperation I Development (OECD) delines for Multinational perprises Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 0.54% The voting recommendations we receive from our proxy advisor include a third-party 'GC Score' from ESG data provider Arabesque which is based off the four areas of the UN Global Compact Principle (Human Rights, Labour, Environment, and Anti-Corruption), and they inform our voting decisions.
+The updated policy from Glass Lewis, in force as of 2023, recommends a "vote against the chair of the board in instances where companies who are not signatories or participants in the United Nations Global Compact ("UNGC") or com mor Glol and ck of processes and inpliance mechanisms to interest to mechanism to mitor compliance with UN bal Compact principles in OECD Guidelines for litinational Enterprises Share of investments in investee companies without policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or grievance /complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 65.61% that have not adopted a human rights policy that is aligned with the standards set forth by the International Labour Organization ("ILO") or the Universal Declaration on Human Rights ("UDHR")."
+Going forward, we will explore the suitability of our PAI scores (including OECD and UNGC guidelines) as a basis for negative screening.
+12. Una adjusted gender pay gap Average unadjusted gender pay gap of investee companies 0 We are acutely aware of the importance of promoting gender equality, internally in our firm, and externally with investee companies and third-party managers.
+Over the past year we have joined the Diversity Project, in an effort to improve gender diversity in the asset management industry.
+13. Boa ard gender diversity Average ratio of female to male board members in investee companies 0.33 Our proxy voting policy encourages companies to improve diversity, with our policy sanctioning companies that do not have a minimum level of diversity on the board.